dhrone/pyIOT/doc/source/guide.rst

 * Determine what properties your IOT will expose to IOT-Core
 * Write your `Component` classes by inheriting from `Component` and implementing `componentToProperty` and `propertyToComponent` methods for the properties that the component is responsible for

-  - You may also want to implement a `queryStatus` method to periodically poll your device for its current property values.
+  - You may need to implement a `queryStatus` method to periodically poll your component for its current property values.

     + This is especially useful for synchronous devices

+  - You may need to implement a `ready` method to stop pyIOT from sending commands to your component when it is temporarily unable to process messages

 * Instantiate each of your component classes
 * Instantiate a Thing to contain your component objects

+  - You may need to implement an `onChange` method if you need to cause your Thing to change state based upon other changes occurring within your Thing

 A short example
 ---------------